Am0031/javascript-algorithms/src/factorial/README.md

 # Factorial

-In this activity, we will be writing code to create a function that returns the factorial of a given number.
+In this activity, the challenge is to create a function that returns the factorial of a given number.
 A **factorial** of a number is the product of all positive integers less than or equal to the number.
 For more information, see the [Wikipedia page on factorials](https://en.wikipedia.org/wiki/Factorial).

 ## Details